Post-Doctoral Fellows 2021-2022

 Post-doctoral Fellow 2014-2015

-Erin Pearson is currently a lecturer on history and literature at Harvard.
+Erin Pearson currently works a lecturer on History and Literature at Harvard University.
 She received her PhD in English from the University of California, Irvine, and a BA in English from Harvard College.
 Her research examined the discourse on slavery to reveal the ways race and power were perceived, constructed, and challenged not only by slaves and slaveholders, but by politicians, abolitionists, and consumers.
 Her book project, Savage Hunger: Cannibalism and the Discourse on Slavery in the United States and Caribbean, argued that cannibalism was a defining feature of the discourse on slavery.
 From the proslavery advocates who used allegations of African cannibalism to justify enslavement, to the antislavery activists who used cannibalism as a metaphor for human exploitation, cannibalism afforded Anglophone writers in the eighteenth and nineteenth centuries a powerful conceptual tool for making sense of slavery.
 Her approach combined the examination of rare archival materials like political cartoons and blackface minstrel songsters with extended close readings of major works by writers including Olaudah Equiano, Frederick Douglass, and Herman Melville.
 She taught a course titled “Narratives of Slavery Before and After Emancipation” in Spring 2015.